-Meghan Markle’s Family Tortured By Media And ‘Meg’ Should Do Something To Help, Claims Sister
+Meghan Markle’s Family Tortured By Media, And ‘Meg’ Should Do Something To Help, Claims Sister

 — Press 24 News Live (@press24newslive) January 12, 2018

 Grant said she would “be honored” to go to the Royal wedding and to the best of her knowledge she is going.
-She finished with: “That’s all I will say… I [still] see her as my little Meggie.
+She finished with, “That’s all I will say… I [still] see her as my little Meggie.
 She’s a woman now, but I still see her as my baby sister.”